SCRIPTURE OR MYTH?

 Before the judgment seat of Christ.

-That every one.
+That each one.

 May receive.

-The things done in his body.
+The things done in the body.

-According to that he hath done.
+According to what he has done.

-Whether it be good.
+Whether good.

 Or bad.